Show Me the Money: Understanding Value

 - As they are walking around, have your students keep track of what they've bought so that they can have the amounts to review at the end.

-- Have your students complete the Make Change: City Trip worksheet.
+- Have your students complete the Coin Challenge: City Trip worksheet.

 - Distribute glue and scissors to each of your students.

 Review and closing(5 minutes)

 - Gather students back together and write the following question stems on the whiteboard:

 - What did you do that helped you make sense of the problem?

 - Did you find it easy or difficult to make change?

 - Was it easier or harder to use dollars bills or to use coins?